 Plus, adds Covington, “this one game impacted over 50,000 Android users and is part of a family of mod games that are all based on the same code foundation.
 We recommend users take a close look at the games they have on their devices and remove the ones that are not actively being played or that provide a negative user experience.”

 Unfortunately, Zombie Mod may be trickier for consumers to uninstall.
 “They should start by locating and deleting the original Scary Granny Zombie Mod app,” says Covington.
 “More important than removing the app, we recommend that any user who has been fooled into installing the game also change their Google account password.”
-Here’s how to delete apps on an iPhone permanently.
 You know what needs to be done!

 “The popular and convenient DoorDash app was featured in a Washington Post investigation earlier this spring, which revealed the alarming amount of personal data that the app tracks and shares with other entities,” says Tomaschek.
 “The investigation revealed that when you open the app, you are sending your data to nine separate third-party trackers.
 This data includes information like your name, email address, and physical address, along with the make and model of your phone.
 Furthermore, Facebook and Google ad trackers are also being used by the app, which means that the two tech giants know every single time you open the app.”

 Tomaschek recommends deleting the app altogether, but that doesn’t mean it’ll be the last you hear of it.
 “Unfortunately, some apps can employ ‘uninstall trackers,’ which basically alert the app developer if the tracker detects that a user has uninstalled the app,” he explains.
 “While the app won’t be able to track you or collect your data any longer, you may notice advertisements popping up all over the place on your phone for the app you deleted, attempting to entice you to download it again.”
 Here’s how to tell if your iPhone is hacked.